common name: a psyllid

 1'.
 Antennae about 3/4 as long as body, excluding wings; branch of median wing vein proximal to the point at which Cu1a intersects the edge of the wing . . . . .
 G. brimblecombei

 Figure 12.
 Hind wing of Glycaspis brimblecombei Moore, a psyllid.
-Photographs by Jeffrey Lotz, DPI.
+Photograph by Jeffrey Lotz, DPI.

 Nymphs should not be confused on plants: Glycaspis brimblecombei nymphs form lerps (a shelter produced from a carbohydrate secretion from the anus), whereas B. melaleucae nymphs are just covered with fuzzy wax.
 Another introduced but not invasive psyllid, Blastopsylla occidentalis Taylor, found on introduced eucalpytus, is morphologically quite distinctive from B. melaleucae, but the overall appearance of the adult and similar nymphal flocculence could cause confusion.
 This psyllid is about half the size of B. melaleucae and has no prominent genae.